automatically generated captions

 00:25:23 the world's population still lives if not in poverty in difficult circumstances

-00:25:30 and one could go about basically improving the standard of living Hell us and I was in education for everybody
+00:25:30 and one could go about basically improving the standard of living. health housing education for everybody

-00:25:38 or we could do something else and we'll probably try books and.
+00:25:38 or we could do something else and we'll probably try both.

-00:25:48 and as you said you know now this point here at this phase or technology and toes and becomes part of it
+00:25:48 and as you said you know now at this point we are at this phase where technology enters and becomes part of it

-00:25:54 but if you trace back in the other direction I wouldn't talk about to you kind of.
+00:25:54 but if you trace back in the other direction we talked about the kind of.
 Mysterious properties of.

-00:26:09 Because that's somehow to be a central question that might be the point where we go from wild wild face to the other
+00:26:09 Because that's somehow the essential question that might be the point where we go from one one phase to the other

-00:26:18 Me the origin of life is the most interesting question I know in science right now I mean absolutely the origin of the
+00:26:18 To me the origin of life is the most interesting question I know in science right now I mean absolutely the origin of the

 00:26:25 universe in space and time these are wonderful questions

-00:26:28 but we don't actually have very much contact with the origin the universe is not an everyday event for me yes on the
+00:26:28 but we don't actually have very much contact with the origin of the universe so it is not an everyday event for me yes on the

-00:26:35 other hand you and your colleagues are everyday events and where could they have come from because I have no idea
+00:26:35 other hand you and your colleagues are everyday events and where could they have come from.
+I have no idea

 00:26:42 and the characteristic of a good scientific problem is you don't know the answer before you start yes